Rotavirus is a highly contagious infection most common in children under 5. Adults can also develop it, but it’s usually less severe.

 - frequent diarrhea for 24 hours or longer

 - a fever of 104°F (40°C) or higher

 Hospitalization is only required for infections that have caused severe dehydration.
 This is especially the case in children.
-Your doctor will administer intravenous (IV) fluids to help prevent life-threatening complications.
+A doctor will administer intravenous (IV) fluids to help prevent life threatening complications.

 Vaccinations are the best way to prevent rotavirus, especially in young children.
-You can also help prevent spreading the infection by washing your hands frequently and particularly before eating.
+You can also help prevent spreading by washing your hands frequently, particularly before eating.